spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

 :::tip

-If your pack creates multiple namespaces, and you are not sure which namespaces need the elevated privileges, you can [access the cluster with the kubectl CLI](https://docs.spectrocloud.com/clusters/cluster-management/palette-webctl/#access-cluster-with-cli) and use [`kubectl get pods`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) to find out which pods are failing at creation in which namespaces.
-We recommend that you only apply the labels to namespaces where pods are failing to be created.
+If your pack creates multiple namespaces, and you are unsure which ones need the elevated privileges, you can access the cluster with the kubectl CLI and use the `kubectl get pods` command.
+This command lists pods and their namespaces so you can identify the pods that are failing at creation.
+We recommend only applying the labels to namespaces where pods fail to be created.
+For guidance in using the CLI, review [Access Cluster with CLI(./clusters/cluster-management/palette-webctl/#access-cluster-with-cli).
+To learn more about kubectl pod commands, refer to the [Kubernetes](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) documentation.

 :::